yusuke0127/mr-resibo-bot/README.md

 ```
 For local development, enable `dotenv-rails` gem then run `bundle install`

-Mr Resibo should be up and running!
+Your line bot should be up and running!

 ### Debugging
 Check Heroku logs